How to Build a Basic Photo Post-Processing Workflow With Adobe Camera Raw

 The sharpening options in ACR are not bad at all.
 They let you control how the edges of objects are changed, but then also adjust the radius to decide if neighbouring pixels are also affected.

-Noise Reduction is similar, but obviously with the opposite !
+Noise Reduction is similar, but obviously with the opposite effect!
 You can control the balance of noise reduction, detail preservation, and contrast.
 It’s worth learning more about these tools so you can make better adjustments for your photographs, but the real key when experimenting is to zoom in to 100% to see how changes affect your image, before zooming back out and looking at it as a whole.

 It’s best to do some subtle sharpening when it comes to your RAW image, and then you can do further targeted, raster sharpening as you resize images for different outputs in your photo suite.